 Renewables and storage technology can provide a far greater contribution to power supply and to climate change abatement compared to an equivalent investment in nuclear power.
 Peter Farley, a fellow of the Australian Institution of Engineers, crunched the numbers and concluded that Australia can get equivalent renewable power plus backup power (e.g. pumped hydro storage or batteries) for one-third of the cost of nuclear power, in one-third of the time.

 Dr. Ziggy Switkowski ‒ who led the Howard government’s review of nuclear power in 2006 ‒ noted in 2018 that “the window for gigawatt-scale nuclear has closed”, that nuclear power is no longer cheaper than renewables and that costs are continuing to shift in favour of renewables.

-Globally, renewable electricity generation has doubled over the past decade and costs have declined sharply.
-Renewables account for 26.5% of global electricity generation.
+The trajectories of renewables and nuclear power could hardly be more striking.
+Global nuclear power capacity fell by 4.5 gigawatts in 2019 while renewable capacity increased by a record 201 gigawatts.
+Global renewable electricity generation has doubled over the past decade and costs have declined sharply.
+Renewables accounted for an estimated 27.3% of global electricity generation by the end of 2019.
 Conversely, nuclear costs have increased four-fold since 2006 and nuclear power’s share of global electricity generation has fallen from its 1996 peak of 17.6% to its current share of 10%.

 As with renewables, energy efficiency and conservation measures are far cheaper and less problematic than nuclear power.
 A University of Cambridge study concluded that 73% of global energy use could be saved by energy efficiency and conservation measures.
 Yet Australia’s energy efficiency policies and performance are among the worst in the developed world.